skarrmann/horizon/README.md

 ## Build Tips

 * The main PCB uses a ground plane, so ground pads are more stubborn to solder.
 Make sure your soldering tip is has good surface area coverage across the pad and component leg.
 If your soldering iron supports it, turning up the temperature a bit can help too.
+* Before soldering the keyswitches, make sure they are perfectly straight and fully inserted into the PCB.
+Put the keycaps on the inserted keyswitches, and give a thorough visual inspection for any spacing or height irregularities between the keycaps.
+For MX builds, Gateron switches in particular have thicker PCB-mount pins - push these keyswitches in hard to make sure they are fully inserted!
 * To get a perfect fit between the main PCB and bottom plate, keep your soldering tidy!
 Clean any excess solder/flux which falls outside the bounds of the bottom plate cutouts.
 * Attaching the main PCB and the bottom plate requires a very steady hand.
 The approach that worked best for me was using narrow tweezers to grip the edges of the hex nut against the main PCB, while driving in the screw from the bottom plate.
 * The top plate is a very tight fit.
 If the inner keycaps rub against it, first ensure the top plate is perfectly centered.
 To center it, slide a thin piece of cardstock in-and-out between the inner keycaps and the top plate on all sides.
 If that does not resolve the keycaps rubbing, then remove the top plate, sand its edges a bit, and try again.